crustio/Crust-Grants-Program/applications/switchswap.md

 - **Smart Contract Stack:** Solidity, Hardhat, ethers.js
 - **Micro Service:** NodeJS, Heroku, MongoDB as a service (the server sometimes is required to process centralized tasks such as faucet $CRU, retrieving CID periodically to spread important files into the IPFS network, etc...)
 - **Designing Style:** Material, Flat
-- **Coding Style:** Git-flow for git management; using as much as possible automation tools for fast developing such as: Github Action/ Bash; don't reinvent the wheel, use as much as possible **well maintained** libraries/ frameworks,...
+- **Coding Style:** Git-flow for git management; using as much as possible automation tools for fast developing such as: Github Action/ Bash

 ## **NFT collections**